 - BSc, Physical Geography (Class I), 2010, University of Edinburgh.

-I deliver undergraduate, postgraduate and postdoctoral Earth Observation skills training through my teaching responsibility at the University of Leeds.
+I deliver undergraduate Earth Observation skills training through my teaching responsibility at the University of Leeds.
 I am a lecturer on the Ice and the Earth System (SOE3515) Year 3 undergraduate module, run jointly with the School of Earth and Environment and the School of Geography.
 The optional module which has now been successfully run for two years, was taught to 65 students in 2018, representing a 67% increase in student numbers on 2016.

 I deliver masters and post-doctoral Earth Observation skills training through my teaching responsibility on international summer schools.
-In 2016 I designed the curriculum, then ran and lectured on the first ESA Earth Observation of the Cryosphere Advanced Training Course, hosted at the University of leeds, and co-sponsored by the Centre for Polar Observation and Modelling (CPOM), the UK Space Agency (UKSA) and the Satellite Applications Catapult.
+In 2016 I designed the curriculum, then ran and lectured on the first ESA Earth Observation of the Cryosphere Advanced Training Course.
+The course was hosted at the University of Leeds, and was co-sponsored by the Centre for Polar Observation and Modelling (CPOM), the UK Space Agency and the Satellite Applications Catapult.
 During the 5-day course, 60 post graduate, PhD students, and post–doctoral research scientists from around the world, learned advanced satellite data processing techniques from an expert team of international lecturers.